aws-samples/hpc-applications/apps/Gromacs/x86/SCALING_SWEEP.md

 | 4 | `dynamodb:PutItem` on `Gromacs_Benchmarks` is attached to the compute role | `salloc -p hpc8a -N1 -t 5:00 bash -lc 'aws dynamodb put-item --table-name Gromacs_Benchmarks --region us-east-1 --item ''{"job_id":{"S":"smoke"},"config":{"S":"0N-0rpn-test"}}'''` succeeds, then a follow-up `delete-item` cleans up | 3.2 |
 | 5 | Cluster copy of the launcher exists with the DynamoDB call site **uncommented** | `grep -cE '^[[:space:]]*if \[ -x "\$\{DYNAMODB_RECORDER\}"' /fsx/gromacs/scripts/x86/gromacs-benchmark.sbatch` is at least 1 (the public-repo copy is `0`).
 The launcher invokes the recorder helper at `${DYNAMODB_RECORDER}` rather than calling `aws dynamodb put-item` directly, so grep on the recorder-call line — not on `aws dynamodb put-item` — to verify deployment | 5.1, 6 |

-If you can tick (1) but not (2), do the smoke run as task 6 specifies before launching the sweep.
+If you can tick (1) but not (2), do the smoke run as specified in the prerequisites before launching the sweep.
 If you can't tick (4), attach the inline policy from `apps/Gromacs/dynamodb/README.md` to the compute role and re-test.
 The 24-job sweep is meant to run with steps 1-5 all green.